 Although nothing to do with Rabbie Burns, the Shetland Islands host one of Scotland’s most dramatic festivals in January.
-If watching marauding Vikings parading through a town before burning boats is your thing, then make sure you head to Lerwick, Shetland on 28 January for Up Helly Aa.
+If watching marauding Vikings parading through a town before burning boats is your thing, then make sure you head to Lerwick, Shetland on the last Tuessday in January for Up Helly Aa.

 Accommodation in Dumfries

 Looking for a hotel in Dumfries, Ayreshire or Edinburgh?
 Please fill in the form below: